 We respond robustly when concerns are raised or complaints made (from students, adults including parent/carers) as we recognise that this promotes a safer environment and we seek to learn from complaints and comments.
 The College will take action and seek to resolve the concerns in a timely way, keeping people informed as to progress wherever possible.
-The school's complaints procedures are available from Jo Payne.
+The school's complaints procedures are available from the PA to the Principal, Jo Payne.

-Procedures for Managing Concerns
+5. Procedures for Managing Concerns